emacsway/cache-dependencies/README.rst

 Cache Tagging
 ==============

+Cache tagging allows you easily invalidate all cache records tagged with a given tag(s).
+Django support.

 Tags are a way to categorize cache records.
 When you save a cache, you can set a list of tags to apply for this record.
 Then you will be able to invalidate all cache records tagged with a given tag (or tags).